Cantera/cantera-website/pages/compiling/installation-reqs.rst

     * http://www.lfd.uci.edu/~gohlke/pythonlibs/#cython

-    * Download the ``*.whl`` file for your Python architecture (32-bit or 64-bit) and Python X.Y (indicated by ``cpXY`` in the file name), where X and Y are the major and minor versions of the Python where you installed SCons.
+    * Download the ``*.whl`` file for your Python architecture (32-bit or 64-bit) and Python 3.X (indicated by ``cp3X`` in the file name), where X is the minor version of the Python where you installed SCons.

     * Cython must be installed in the version of Python that has SCons installed